KathyReid/bamboo-testing/README.md

 *Note that the order of the ```@import``` statements is different for each pre-processor.

 ### Modifying the font references
-Font path references refer to where the fonts are located in relation to the **css file** that is referencing them (not the Less/Sass files that contain the import statement).
+Font path references refer to where the fonts are located in relation to the **CSS file** that is referencing them (not the Less/Sass files that contain the import statement).
 You may need to modify these variables depending on where you package your fonts and stylesheets.

-By default this path is located one folder up from the stylesheet in a folder called ```/fonts```.
+By default the font path is located one folder up from the stylesheet in a folder called ```/fonts```.

 #### Less
 ```less